ashinw/house-prj-pub/lower-level/section-J-requirements.md

-# Section J - Dining
+# Section J - Butler's pantry

 ## Context

-Section J remains as the dining room located beside the kitchen on the lower level.
+The southern most region of Section J is now a walk in pantry.
+Note, the [dining room](./section-K-requirements.md) has been moved section K.

 ![TO-BE lower-level diagram](Lower-Level-TO-BE-sections.svg)